--Gavin Newsom, mayor of San Francisco
+-Gavin Newsom, lieutenant governor of California

 "Chip Conley proves that Abraham Maslow's brilliant theories regarding work and leadership cannot only be applied in the real world but, when embraced, often lead to enormous competitive advantages.
 Chip's book is an instructive guide for any leader who seeks to build enlightened organizations that tap the potential of employees and capture the hearts and minds of customers and shareholders."